19hours/sg-statutes/Acts/Conveyancing and Law of Property Act.md

 (h) generally to deal with the land in a proper and due course of management,

-but so that, where the infant is impeachable for waste, the trustees shall not commit waste, and shall cut timber on the same terms only, and subject to the same restrictions, on and subject to which the infant could, if of full age, cut it.
+but so that, where the minor is impeachable for waste, the trustees shall not commit waste, and shall cut timber on the same terms only, and subject to the same restrictions, on and subject to which the minor could, if of full age, cut it.

 [7/2009 wef 01/03/2009]

 (3) The trustees may from time to time, out of the income of the land, including the produce of the sale of timber and underwood, pay the expenses incurred in the management, or in the exercise of any power conferred by this section, or otherwise in relation to the land, and all outgoings not payable by any tenant or other person, and shall keep down any annual sum, and the interest of any principal sum, charged on the land.

-(4) The trustees may, in their discretion, apply any income which, in the exercise of their discretion they consider proper, according to the infant’s age, for his or her maintenance, education or benefit, or pay thereout any money to the infant’s parent or guardian, to be applied for the same purposes.
+(4) The trustees may, in their discretion, apply any income which, in the exercise of their discretion they consider proper, according to the minor’s age, for his or her maintenance, education or benefit, or pay thereout any money to the minor’s parent or guardian, to be applied for the same purposes.

 (5) The trustees shall lay out of the residue of the income of the land in investment on securities on which they are by the settlement (if any) or by law, authorised to invest trust money, with power to vary investments; and shall accumulate the income of the investments so made in the way of compound interest, by from time to time similarly investing the income and the resulting income of investments; and shall stand possessed of the accumulated fund arising from income of the land and from investments of income on the trusts following:

-(a) if the infant attains the age of 21 years, then in trust for the infant;
+(a) if the minor attains the age of 21 years, then in trust for the minor;

 [7/2009 wef 01/03/2009]

-(b) if the infant is a woman and marries while an infant, then in trust for her separate use, independently of her husband, and so that her receipt after she marries, and though still an infant, shall be a good discharge; and
+(b) if the minor is a woman and marries while a minor, then in trust for her separate use, independently of her husband, and so that her receipt after she marries, and though still a minor, shall be a good discharge; and

 [7/2009 wef 01/03/2009]

-(c) if the infant dies while an infant, and being a woman without having been married, then where the infant was under a settlement tenant for life, on the trusts (if any) declared of the accumulated fund by that settlement, but where no such trusts are declared or the infant is seised of or entitled to any land for an estate in fee simple absolute or conditional, or for any leasehold interest, then in trust for the infant’s personal representatives as part of the infant’s estate.
+(c) if the minor dies while a minor, and being a woman without having been married, then where the minor was under a settlement tenant for life, on the trusts (if any) declared of the accumulated fund by that settlement, but where no such trusts are declared or the minor is seised of or entitled to any land for an estate in fee simple absolute or conditional, or for any leasehold interest, then in trust for the minor’s personal representatives as part of the minor’s estate.

 [7/2009 wef 01/03/2009]

-(6) Where the infant’s estate or interest is in an undivided share of land, the powers of this section relative to the land may be exercised jointly with persons entitled to possession of, or having power to act in relation to, the other undivided share or shares.
+(6) Where the minor’s estate or interest is in an undivided share of land, the powers of this section relative to the land may be exercised jointly with persons entitled to possession of, or having power to act in relation to, the other undivided share or shares.

-(7) This section shall apply only if and as far as a contrary intention is not expressed in the instrument under which the interest of the infant arises, and shall have effect subject to the terms of that instrument and to the provisions therein contained.
+(7) This section shall apply only if and as far as a contrary intention is not expressed in the instrument under which the interest of the minor arises, and shall have effect subject to the terms of that instrument and to the provisions therein contained.

 [7/2009 wef 01/03/2009]